-The following functions could guide the implementation of shared, sharednew, mmap, read and rmkey.
-It is assumed that
+The following functions could guide the implementation of asignar -shared, asignar -createshared, asignar -mmap, rfich and wfich.
+It is asumed that

 - The functions to perform the tasks 'Guardar En Direcciones de Memoria Shared'.
-'Listar Direcciones de Memoria Shared'... must be implemented as part of the assignment - Cmd_AllocCreateShared and Cmd_Mmap receive as parameter the array resulting from spliting the input string discarding the first element (they are called passing arg+1 as parameter), and may require aditional parameters.
+'Listar Direcciones de Memoria Shared'... must be implemented as part of the assignment - Cmd_AsignarCreateShared and Cmd_AsignarMmap receive as parameter the array resulting from spliting the input string discarding the first element (they are called passing arg+1 as parameter), and may require aditional parameters.